hopetambala/SI664-docs/sql/mysql_create_database.md

 ### 3.4 Efficient storage strategies
 The `video_game_sales_trimmed.csv` includes several columns of sales data organized by region.
 To simplify the initial import the sales columns were loaded into the `game` table directly.
-This adding thousands of `NULL` values being inserted since the sales numbers, while extensive, remained incomplete.
-A solution to this situation is to create a `region` table to store the regions and a `sale` table that reflects the many-to-many relationship between a game and a sales region and to migrate the sales data from the `game` table to the `sale` table.
+This added thousands of `NULL` values to the `game` table since the sales numbers, while extensive, are nevertheless incomplete.
+A solution to this situation is to create a `region` table to store the regions and a `sale` table that reflects the many-to-many relationship between a game and a sales region.
+With these tables in place the sales data can be migrated from the `game` table to the `sale` table.

 ```mysql
 CREATE TABLE IF NOT EXISTS sale (